Estádio Municipal de Aveiro: Design

-Estádio Municipal de Aveiro Stadium has an ambitious design that combines a simple and endearing shape with a liveliness of colours of every kind throughout the entire stadium.
-Therefore, the stadium conveys a sensation of jolliness that has a positive effect on the celebration of sports events.
-It was the intuition of architect Tomás Taveira to introduce intense tonality colours to the exterior of the stadium and to subsequently give a feeling of motion and a spectacular visual effect.
-Therefore, the stadium resembles a big toy for children with lots of coloured parts gathered together.
+Estádio Municipal de Aveiro Stadium has a unique design that combines a simple shape with a variety of bright colours throughout the entire stadium.
+It was the design of architect Tomás Taveira to introduce tonality colours to the exterior of the stadium and to subsequently give a feeling of motion and a visual effect.
+The stadium resembles a toy for children with many coloured parts gathered together.

-The stadium's polychromy and dynamism is also reflected on the interior where four tribunes contain a curvilinear profile and multicoloured seats that characterize the stadium.
-The seats have different colours that are distributed in a random way.
-Red, green, yellow, blue, white, and black seats offer an original and chromatic animation and a strong feeling of dynamism and cheerfulness - even when the stadium is empty it looks as if the party has already started.
-Different colours are used in the stadium details, from the entrance gates, to the pillars and supporting beams.
-Even the walls at the inner ambience are coloured.

-The roof also contributes to the harmonization process by making the stadium look like a big toy.
+The stadium's polychromy and dynamism is also reflected on the interior where four tribunes contain a curvilinear profile and multicoloured seats.
+These have different colours that are distributed in a random way.
+The roof contributes to the visuals process by making the stadium look like a big toy.
 It contains sharply red steel pylons that uphold sky-blue edges.
 From a more formal point of view, the slightly waved roof unifies the curved course of the underlying tribunes that offer a view over the pylons and its steel tie-beams.

 UEFA Euro 2004

-The following UEFA Euro 2004 - Group D - matches were held in the stadium:
+The following UEFA Euro 2004 matches were held in the stadium.